sarveshrbabu/mamba4EEG/README.md

 Some experiments I have gotten training right now are:
 - Finetuning a MAMBA model using LORA (lora_finetune.py)
 - With HuggingFace and without HuggingFace (with huggingFace is lora_finetune.py without HuggingFace is lora_pytorch_tune.py)
-- With my huggingFace edits and without my huggingFace edits (hugging face from src folders)
+- With my huggingFace edits and without my huggingFace edits (right now the hugging face changes are in a branch called transformers changes)

 Things I'm working on: